Spring Pool Checklist

 Call the landscapers

 When the pool parties start, it’s always nice to have the rest of the yard in good condition.
-If you don’t do your own landscape maintenance, or if there are dead trees, bushes too close to the house, or a lawn which needs a spring revitalization, this is one of those things you can get done now before the pool season starts.
+If you don’t do your own landscape maintenance, or if there are dead trees (contact Chuck’s Tree Service for Tree Service in Hudson, FL), bushes too close to the house, or a lawn which needs a spring revitalization, this is one of those things you can get done now before the pool season starts.
 Landscape debris tends to wind up in the pool, so landscape cleanup is an essential part of pool opening.

 Check the pool equipment

 If you don’t have a pool service, please look over the pump and filter for damage.
 Check the diving board, steps, and other features.
 Lights and other fixtures should also be scrutinized for signs of excessive wear, damage, or breakage.
 Lights offer ambiance, but more importantly, offer safety to family and guests around the pool at night.